radeens/Overlay-Routing/README.md

 	>> Ruby 1.9.3 or greater

 License:
-	This softwere can not be modified for the redistribution for commercial purposes unless otherwise specified and can be fully modified for the sole purpose of the user.
+	This softwere can not be modified for for commercial redistribution purposes unless otherwise specified and can be fully modified for the sole purpose of the user.
-	The author holds the sole proprietory of the available softweres.

 How to use this softwere:
 	1.Download the zip file.